ohad1s/Python-Chat/README.md

 Open the folder of the project and write this line in the terminal command:
 (The server and the client work on your local host and because of that you don't need to write your ip address).
 Any command you need you write in separate terminal.
-For this project you need in your computer: python, tkinter, tqdm.
-To install tkinter write this command in the terminal(for Ubuntu).
+For this project you need in your computer: python, tkinter, tqdmTיק To install tkinter write this command in the terminal(for Ubuntu).
 * sudo apt-get install python3-tk